 ITK is an enzyme expressed predominantly in T-cells where it plays a key role in T-cell signaling.
 T-cell signaling involving ITK is required in the development of T-cells within the thymus, where ITK regulates the production of various T-cell subsets and functions.
 The ITK cell signaling pathway is similar to the signaling that occurs in B-cells, which is mediated by a homologous enzyme known as BTK, the target of ibrutinib, an approved treatment for patients with B-cell lymphomas and leukemias.
 We believe that inhibiting ITK in malignant T-cells may be of therapeutic benefit in patients with T-cell leukemias and lymphomas, analogous to the effects of ibrutinib on B-cell lymphomas and leukemias.
 In malignant T-cells, ITK was found to be over-expressed specifically in certain T-cell lymphomas, including peripheral T-cell lymphoma ("PTCL"), angioimmunoblastic T-cell lymphoma ("AITL") and in a subgroup of T-lymphoblastic leukemia and lymphoma ("T-ALL").
+Results presented in February 2018 with our lead compound showed that this orally administered drug demonstrated safety and anti-tumor activity in two companion dogs with T-cell lymphomas.

-In ITK genetic knockout mice, which completely lack expression of ITK, T-cells exhibit defects in T helper cell differentiation and cytokine secretion but retain the ability to differentiate into cytotoxic T-cells that secrete IL-2 and IFNg, which are the cells responsible for tumor rejection.
-We believe that skewing T helper cell differentiation to favor cytotoxic T-cells may be beneficial in treating cancer.
-T-cells also express a redundant enzyme called resting lymphocyte kinase ("RLK").
-RLK can signal in place of ITK in killer T-cells.
-It is believed that blocking ITK selectively, without affecting RLK, results in production of anti-tumor cytotoxic T-cells necessary for tumor rejection, as occurs in ITK genetic knockout mice.
+In ITK genetic knockout mice, which completely lack expression of ITK, T-cells exhibit defects in T-helper cell differentiation and cytokine secretion but retain the ability to differentiate into cytotoxic

+T-cells that secrete IL-2 and IFNg, which are the cells responsible for tumor rejection.
+We believe that skewing T-helper cell differentiation to favor cytotoxic T-cells may be beneficial in treating cancer.